 In this session, the TechVision team discusses adapting existing enterprise IAM foundations to better support the digital enterprise, including developing a future state strategy that supports new objects (customers, partners, services, “things”), increased scale, and the movement of resources to the cloud.
 We’ll also set the stage for the rest of this section of the conference.

-Speakers: Jenna Morton, Head of the Enterprise Identity Program, Sempra Energy, CIAM End-User Case Study (pending)
+Speaker: Jenna Morton, Head of the Enterprise Identity Program, Sempra Energy.

 One of the hottest areas within Identity management, and rightly so, is CIAM.
 Customer